 |Dr Emma Robinson-Governor|

-Emma Robinson is Director of Operations for the College of Medical & Dental Sciences at the University of Birmingham.
-She originally qualified with a BSc (Hons) in Biological Sciences and a PhD in Molecular Microbiology from the University of Durham.
+Emma originally qualified with a BSc (Hons) in Biological Sciences and a PhD in Molecular Microbiology from the University of Durham.
 Her subsequent career, following initial postdoctoral academic research and teaching, includes appointments in scientific and research management roles in the Biotech industry and for the Medical Research Council (MRC) in Oxford, which confirmed her move out of the laboratory into academic management.
-Subsequently, she has 10 years’ experience in higher education management through various roles at the University of Birmingham, progressing from specialist research management to the broad remit of her current role.
-As Director of Operations, she has accountability for the effective operation of a large and complex College including management of people (1,400+ staff, 3,500+ students), resources (£100m+ turnover, £295m research) and infrastructure (39,000m2 estate), with direct responsibility for the development of the administrative and business functions of the College.
+Subsequently, she has nearly 20 years’ experience in higher education management through various roles at the University of Birmingham, progressing from specialist research management to the broad remit of her current role, where students are put at the heart of all activity.

 |Ms Kay Meredith - Governor|

 Kay Meredith joined the Board of Governors in June 2010.
 Her association with RGS dates back to her time as a pupil of The Alice Ottley School.
 Kay brings to the Board professional expertise in the area of Human Resources, where she has over 20 years’ experience gained in a variety of organisations, including FTSE 100, the Civil Service and privately owned businesses.
 Before working in HR, Kay taught Latin and Classical Civilisation in a north London comprehensive.